Do aliens exist? Is there an afterlife? Why does Marisa Tomei have an Oscar and I don’t?

 So here’s our next tough question: Why is nobody talking about Bowery Bungalow?

-Bowery Bungalow is located inside a 1920’s craftsman right by Sunset Junction.
+Bowery Bungalow is located inside a yellow 1920s craftsman right by Sunset Junction in Silver Lake.
 House-to-restaurant buildouts admittedly aren’t uncommon in this part of town, and yet Bowery Bungalow is a sight to behold.
 The wood-paneled interior houses a small collection of tables and the craft wine/beer bar, while the outside opens up into the wooded patio with a gazebo just waiting for something corny and wholesome to happen beneath it.
 Perfect for when you want to impress a date, but don't want them to know you're trying.

-And yet, for some reason you've probably never heard of it.
+And despite all this, chances are you’ve never heard of this place.
 Is the name too generic?
 Is the location too hidden?
 Is this all still Marisa Tomei’s fault?

-We may not be able to answer these questions, but we can tell you one thing with confidence: you need to get to Bowery Bugalow now.
+We may not be able to answer these questions, but we can tell you one thing with confidence: Bowery Bungalow is always a good idea.

 Cauliflower is clinging to her moment as LA’s go-to vegetable.
 When it’s cooked like this -with Egyptian dukkah, tahini, and cilantro - she can stay as long as she wants.